-- Mitigation: If remediating a vulnerability isn’t feasible, mitigating it is the next best option.
+- Mitigation: If remediating a vulnerability isn’t feasible, mitigating vulnerabilities is the next best option.
 This is an option when your company can’t immediately remediate and needs to buy some time with the intention of remediating at a later date.
 The point of mitigation is to reduce the likelihood of the vulnerability being exploited, lowering the threat level temporarily until it can be fixed.
 Possible courses of action can include increasing authentication requirements or restricting access until a full solution is established.

-- Acceptance: Sometimes vulnerabilities will be identified that pose very low risk for exploitation or involve a remediation cost that far outweighs the cost of exploitation.
+- Acceptance: Sometimes vulnerabilities will be identified that pose a very low risk for exploitation or involve a remediation cost that far outweighs the cost of exploitation.
 In these cases, it may be appropriate to leave it alone and focus your attention on those that are more critical.
 Ideally, this should be kept to a minimum to keep potential security risks as low as possible.

-Once this process is complete, it’s important to run an additional vulnerability scan to ensure the remediation actions were effective and have eliminated the most critical threats.
+Once this process is complete, it’s important to run an additional vulnerability scan to ensure the remediation actions were effective and eliminated the most critical threats.
 If some have not been addressed as expected, it’s time to look further into the issue for alternative solutions.

 Reporting and Follow-Up

 Once actions have been taken against the exposed vulnerabilities, it’s time to put the reporting tools found in vulnerability management solutions to work.
 This provides the security team with an overview of the effort required for each remediation technique, allowing them to identify the most efficient way to address vulnerability issues moving forward.
-Actions taken at this point can include setting up patching tools, automatic update scheduling and coordinating with the IT security staff to set up a ticketing system that addresses security issues as they arise.
+Actions taken at this point can include setting up patching tools, automatic update scheduling and coordinating with the cyber IT security staff to set up a ticketing system that addresses security issues as they arise.
 These reports can also be used to ensure compliance with any regulatory bodies within your industry by displaying your level of risk for a breach and actions you’ve taken to reduce that risk.
 With the tactics of cybercriminals continually evolving, vulnerability management assessments should be performed regularly to keep the number of vulnerabilities low and your network security up to date.